-The Material World exhibition shows how the work on and development of materials contribute to the sustainability of the construction industry as well as to new architectural structures, expressions and experiences.
-You will find a hundred different materials in this exhibition, divided into five categories: strong, lightweight, green, smart and transparent.
-Using a selection of Danish and international buildings, we show how 12 of the materials presented have been crucial to the architecture of these structures.
+The Material World exhibition showed how the work on and development of materials contribute to the sustainability of the construction industry as well as to new architectural structures, expressions and experiences.
+There were a hundred different materials in this exhibition, divided into five categories: strong, lightweight, green, smart and transparent.
+Using a selection of Danish and international buildings, we showed how 12 of the materials presented have been crucial to the architecture of these structures.

 These materials may be experienced in life-sized construction segments as well as on the presentation tables where you can look, touch and examine the world of materials and explore their qualities and properties.

 Material World has been developed by the Danish Architecture Centre in collaboration with the GXN Innovation Unit of Danish architectural firm 3XN.
 Furthermore, we have had help from a number of strategic partners, and Danish and international material manufacturers have kindly provided us with mock-ups and samples.

 Material World has been developed, curated and produced by the Danish Architecture Centre in collaboration with GXN - the Innovation Unit of the Danish Architectural firm 3XN.

 The exhibition catalogue was sponsored by the Bergia Foundation and Dreyer's Foundation.